-We are Matt and Tina, a husband and wife team, and the proud pet parents of Victory, our sweet pit bull, and our cats, Sookie, Paper, Esso, Porter and Quiz (yes, that's five cats.)
+We are Matt and Tina, a husband and wife team, and the proud pet parents of Victory and Lana, our sweet pit bull rescues, and our cats, Sookie, Paper, Esso, Porter and Quiz (yes, that's two dogs and five cats.)
 We live with our adopted furry children in the beautiful Grant Park neighborhood of Atlanta.

 As health conscious individuals, we’ve always been mindful of the food we eat.
 We try to eat local, whole foods that are as fresh as possible.
 Many years ago it occurred to us that our cats, who are family to us, also deserved fresh, healthy, natural food.
 We realized that if our cats were in the wild and had a choice, they would be eating freshly caught prey and would never in their lifetimes eat the dry, processed foods we had been feeding them.